Mohith2005/Heart-attack-prediction-/README.md

-# Heart-attack-prediction-
+# Heart_deisaes_preddiction
-by use of python
+Prediction of heart diesase using the K-nearest neighbours algorithm in machine learning